securegns/dengulata/README.md

 - Try RAG with Langchain
 - Try LangChain and LangGraph
 - Complete this topic - 5.
 Internet access       -  DuckDuckGo,
-- Create notes on running docker chatgpt like ui for all API models
+- Create notes on running docker chatgpt like ui for chatting with all your APIs
 - LangChain chain of thoughts using Gemini
+- ElevenLabs, Whisper(Speach to text), xtts2 or Openvoice(Text-to-Speech)

 ### Services to work with LLM models
 1. Ollama